 Types of estrogen — Estrogen is available in many different forms.
 For hot flashes, it can be taken as an oral pill, a transdermal patch (worn on the skin), or a "ring" or tablet that is inserted into the vagina.
 There are also creams and sprays that can be put on the skin.

-The "standard" dose of oral (by mouth) conjugated estrogen is 0.625 mg, although lower doses of 0.3 mg or 0.45 mg may relieve menopausal symptoms for many women.
+The "standard" dose of oral (by mouth) conjugated estrogen is 0.45 mg or 0.625 mg, although a lower dose of 0.3 mg may relieve menopausal symptoms for many women.
+Many women prefer taking a different type of estrogen called “estradiol” by mouth or with a skin patch.
 Experts recommend starting with a low dose.
 If the lowest dose does not improve your symptoms, your doctor or nurse might recommend a higher dose.

 Combination pills that include both estrogen and progestin are available.
 (See 'Types of progestin' below.)

 Low-dose birth control pill — Very-low-dose birth control pills are a good option for women in their 40s who have bothersome hot flashes, irregular bleeding, and who still need a reliable form of birth control.
 Birth control pills are generally NOT recommended for postmenopausal women because the dose of estrogen is higher than needed to relieve hot flashes.
 (See "Patient information: Hormonal methods of birth control (Beyond the Basics)".)

 Estrogen patch — There are many brands of estrogen patches.
 A combination estrogen and progestin patch is also available.
 Some patches need to be replaced every few days, while others are only replaced once a week.